Colin97/MSN-Point-Cloud-Completion/README.md

     cd MDS
     python3 setup.py install

-#### 3) Download Data and Trained Models
+#### 3) Download data and trained models

 Download the data and trained models from [here](https://drive.google.com/drive/folders/1X143kUwtRtoPFxNRvUk9LuPlsf1lLKI7?usp=sharing).
 We don't provide the partial point cloud for training due to its large size.
 If you want to train the model, you can generate them with the [code](https://github.com/wentaoyuan/pcn/tree/master/render).
 We generate 50 partial point clouds for each CAD model.

-#### 4) Train or Val
+#### 4) Train or validate

 Run `python3 val.py` to validate the model or `python3 train.py` to train the model from scratch.

 ### EMD

-We provide an EMD implementation for point cloud comparison, which only needs O(n) memory and thus enables dense point clouds  (with 10,000 points or over) and large batch size.
+We provide an EMD implementation for point cloud comparison, which only needs $O(n)$ memory and thus enables dense point clouds  (with 10,000 points or over) and large batch size.
 It is based on an approximated algorithm (auction algorithm) and cannot guarantee a bijection assignment.
 It employs a parameter $\epsilon$ which balances the error rate and the speed of convergence.
 Smaller $\epsilon$ achieves more accurate results, but with a longer time for convergence.
 The time complexity is $O(n^2k)$, where $k$ is the number of iterations.
 We set a $\epsilon = 0.005, k = 50$ during training and a $\epsilon = 0.002, k = 10000$ during testing.
 Please refer to`emd/README.md` for more details.

 ### Citation

 If you find our work useful for your research, please cite:
 ```
 @article{liu2019morphing,
   title={Morphing and Sampling Network for Dense Point Cloud Completion},